 Syntax Description vlan-list VLAN IDs of the allowed VLANs when the interface is in private-vlan trunking mode.
 The range is from 1 to 4094, except for the VLANs reserved for internal use.
 Use a hyphen (-) to separate the beginning and ending IDs of a range of VLAN IDs; for example, 70-100.
 Use a comma (,) to separate individual VLAN IDs and ranges of VLAN IDs; for example, 20,70-100,142. add Specifies the VLANs to be added to the current list. except Specifies all VLANs to be added to the current list, except the specified VLANs. remove Specifies the VLANs to be removed from the current list. all Specifies all VLANs to be added to the current list. none Specifies that no VLANs be added to the current list.
-Allows only associa ated VLANs on the private VLAN trunk interface.
-Command Modes Command Modes Interface configurat tion mode Command Modes Command History Interface configurat Release 4.0(0)N1(1a) The primary VLAN tion mode Modification Command Default Command Modes Command History Usage Guidelines Examples Interface configurat Release 4.0(0)N1(1a) The primary VLAN automatically once tion mode Modification This command was introduced.
-Is do not need to be explicitly added to the allowed VLAN list.
+Command Modes Interface configura nereuse Modification 6.0(2)N1(1) Modification This command we introduced.
+Usage Guidelines 6.0(2)N1(1) The primary VLAN Usage Guidelines Examples 6.0(2)N1(1) The primary VLAN automatically once This command we introduced.
+As do not need to be explicitly added to the allowed VLAN list.
 They are added switchport private-vlan trunk native switchport private-vlan trunk native vlan vlan-list no switchport private-vlan trunk native vlan vlan-list